EwyBoy/OreTweaker/.github/wiki/configuring/disabling.md

 ### Disabling Ore-Generation

-Disabling ore-generation is fairly easy and can be done with 1 line of data in the `oretweaker.json` file.
+Disabling ore-generation is fairly easy and can be done by setting the values to `-1` in the ores json file you wish to disable.

 #### Example:
 The example below will completely remove all iron and coal ores from spawning.